-Pan-African Family Empowerment & Land Preservation Network, Inc. (PAFEN)
+Pan-African Family Empowerment & Land Preservation Network, Inc.

 This Beaufort-based public charity is relatively new and it was "created to help Gullah/Geechee and other African descendants save their land for current and future generations."
 They rely heavily on volunteers for the following types of roles: webmasters, grant writers, appointment schedulers, fundraising event workers, community outreach presenters, and office clerks.
 They assist landowners with filling out paperwork for homestead exemptions, tax rate reductions, installment property tax payments, and referrals to agricultural and heirs' property title clearing programs.
+Their offices are located at One Beaufort Town Center, 2015 Boundary Street, Suite 224 in Beaufort, and the phone number is (843) 592-6076.